Choy Li Fut: Founding

-According to legend, the monk Jee Sin Sim See (至善禪師) is said to have been one of the legendary Five Elders - along with Ng Mui (五梅大師), Fung Doe-duk (馮道德), Miu Hin (苗顯) and Bak Mei (白眉道人) - who survived the destruction of the Shaolin Temple sometime during the late Qing Dynasty.
+According to legend, the monk Jee Sin Sim See is said to have been one of the legendary Five Elders who survived the destruction of the Shaolin Temple sometime during the late Qing Dynasty.

-The founders of the five major family styles of Southern Chinese martial arts; Hung Gar, Choy Gar, Mok Gar, Li Gar and Lau Gar, were respectively, Hung Hei-gun (洪熙官), Choy Gau-yee (蔡九儀), Mok Da-si (Mok Ching-kiu, 莫清矯), Li Yau-san (李友山), and Lau Sam-ngan (劉三眼); and all are said to have been students of Jee Sin Sim See.
-Choy Fook had learned his martial arts from Choy Gau-yee (蔡九儀), the founder of Choy Gar.

-Choy Fook had trained under five teachers, over a period of many years.
-His teachers were Jue Yuan Monk (觉远上人), Yi Guan Monk (一贯禅师), Li Sou (李叟), Bai Yu-feng (白玉峰), and Cai Jiu-yi (蔡九仪).
-At the time Chan Heung sought him out, he had lived as a recluse on Lau Fu mountain (羅浮山) and no longer wished to teach martial arts.
-Chan Heung set out to Lau Fu mountain to find him.
-When Choy Fook was at the Shaolin temple, he had been seriously burned, and his head had healed with scars.
-This gave him the nickname "Monk with the Wounded Head" (爛頭和尙).
-Using that description, Chan Heung eventually located the monk and handed him a letter of recommendation from Li Yau-san.
-However, Chan Heung was disappointed when Choy Fook turned him down.
-After much begging, Choy Fook agreed to take the young man as a student, but only to study Buddhism.
+At the time Chan sought Choy out, he had lived as a recluse on Mount Luofu and no longer wished to teach martial arts.
+Chan set out to the mountain to find him.
+When Choy was at the Shaolin temple, he had been seriously burned, and his head had healed with scars, which gave him the nickname "Monk with the Wounded Head" (爛頭和尙).
+Using that description, Chan eventually located the monk and handed him a letter of recommendation from Li.
+However, Chan was disappointed when Choy turned him down.
+After much begging, Choy agreed to take the young man as a student, but only to study Buddhism.

-One morning, when Chan Heung was practicing his martial arts, Choy Fook pointed to a heavy rock and told him to kick it into the air.
-Chan Heung exerted all of his strength as his foot crashed against the rock, sending it 12 ft away.
-Instead of being complimented, he watched as Choy Fook placed his own foot under the heavy rock and effortlessly propelled it through the air.
-Chan Heung was awestruck by this demonstration.
-Again he begged Choy Fook to teach him his martial arts.
-This time the monk agreed, and for nine years, Choy Fook taught Chan Heung both the way of Buddhism and the way of martial arts.
+One morning, when Chan was practicing his martial arts, Choy pointed to a heavy rock and told him to kick it into the air.
+Chan exerted all of his strength as his foot crashed against the rock, sending it 12 ft away.
+Instead of being complimented, he watched as Choy placed his own foot under the heavy rock and effortlessly propelled it through the air.
+Chan was awestruck by this demonstration.
+Again he begged Choy to teach him his martial arts.
+This time the monk agreed, and for nine years, Choy taught Chan both the way of Buddhism and the way of martial arts.

-When he was twenty-eight, Chan Heung left Choy Fook and returned to King Mui village in 1834, where he revised and refined all that he had learned.
-In 1836, Choy Fook gave Chan Heung advice in the form of a special poem known as a double couplet, as follows:

-龍虎風雲會, The dragon and tiger met as the wind and the cloud.

-徒兒好自爲, My disciple, you must take good care of your future.